I-Hadjifrangiskou/Black-Scholes-Random-Forest/README.md

 - Random Forest Regressors are trained for call and put options
 - Evalutes the Normalised Mean Squared Error (NMSE)
 - Visualizes predictions vs. true prices.

+The repository includes a plot of the visualised predictions for a test run.